cpldcpu/BitNetMCU/docs/documentation.md

     scale = 1.0 / mag # 2 worst, 1 better, 1.5 almost as bad as 2
     u = ((w * scale - 0.5).round().clamp_(-2, 1) + 0.5) / scale
 ```
-To keep things simple, especially on side of the inference engine, I decided to use only fully connected layers and no CNN layers.
+To keep things simple, especially on the side of the inference engine, I decided to use only fully connected layers and no CNN layers.
 To reduce memory footprint, the samples of the MNIST dataset are rescaled from 28x28 to 16x16 in size.
 This reduced resolution and lack of CNN layers will hamper achievable accuracy.
 But acceptable performance is still achievable, as shown later.
 The model structure is shown in the figure below.

 <div align="center">
     <img src="./Model.drawio.png" width="60%">